csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_03_Depression.md

 > 4. **Heterogeneity of Depression**: Depression is not a single disorder but a heterogeneous condition with multiple subtypes and contributing factors, including genetics, environment, and psychosocial stressors.
 The monoamine hypothesis cannot account for all these variations.
 >
 > ### Current Perspectives
 > Modern research considers the monoamine hypothesis as one piece of the puzzle.
 While it has provided valuable insights and guided effective treatments for many patients, the etiology of depression is now understood to involve a complex interplay of genetic, neurobiological, environmental, and psychological factors.
 This broader understanding is driving the exploration of novel treatments, such as ketamine, psychedelics, and personalized medicine approaches that go beyond the monoamine framework.
+It also suggests that other hypotheses need to be investigated.

 - **HPA Axis Dysregulation**:
    - Chronic stress and hyperactivity of the hypothalamic-pituitary-adrenal (HPA) axis can lead to elevated cortisol levels, which have neurotoxic effects on brain regions like the hippocampus.